Sport Event Management

 K2.

-Identify the major impacts and legacies of sport events for stakeholders and host communities (including social, economic and environmental).
+Identify social, economic and/or environmental impacts and legacies of sport events for stakeholders and host communities.

 K3.